steve-lebleu/typeplate/README.md

 ### Entity generating

-The boilerplate provide a basic entity generator (kfr-ba), which be used as cli tool.
+The boilerplate provide a basic entity generator (kfr-kem), which be used as cli tool.
 This generate following files :

 * Controller
 * Model